-- (c) Terms of Appointed Members; Vacancies - (1) The term of each member appointed by the Chief Judge of the Court of Appeals is two years, subject to reappointment for one additional term of two years. - (2) If a vacancy occurs because an appointed member dies, resigns, or leaves the judicial office or office as an administrative clerk that the member occupied when appointed to the Judicial Council, the Chief Judge shall appoint a successor to serve for the balance of the unexpired term. - (d) Duties; Authority - (1) The Judicial Council serves as the principal advisory body to the Chief Judge of the Court of Appeals with respect to the exercise of the Chief Judge's authority as the administrative head of the State judicial system.
+- (c) Terms of Appointed Members; Vacancies - (1) The term of each member appointed by the Chief Judge of the Court of Appeals is two years, subject to reappointment for one additional term of two years. - (2) If a vacancy occurs because an appointed member dies, resigns, or leaves the judicial office or office as an administrative clerk that the member occupied when appointed to the Judicial Council, the Chief Judge may appoint a successor to serve for the balance of the unexpired term. - (d) Duties; Authority - (1) The Judicial Council serves as the principal advisory body to the Chief Judge of the Court of Appeals with respect to the exercise of the Chief Judge's authority as the administrative head of the State judicial system.

-Cross reference: See Md.
-Constitution, Art.
-IV, §18.
+Cross reference: See Article IV, §18 of the Maryland Constitution.

-- (2) The Judicial Council may create committees, subcommittees, and work groups: - (A) to consider matters relevant to the functioning and improvement of the Maryland Judiciary and the administration of justice in the State; and
+- (2) The Chief Judge, as Chair of the Judicial Council, may create committees, subcommittees, and work groups: - (A) to consider matters relevant to the functioning and improvement of the Maryland Judiciary and the administration of justice in the State; and